Global restrictions under local state discrimination: Abstract

 \section{Abstract}

-We investigate how local distinguishability can restrict global properties of bi-partite states.
-We begin exploring how non-locality becomes limited by optimal local state discrimination and observe a non-trivial trade-off between CHSH violation and success probability of local discrimination.
-We extend our findings to bounding the maximally entangled sate fidelity and global observables such as the energy.
-Our results show that optimal local state discrimination can become a powerful tool to limit global behaviours, e.g.~from entangled adversaries in quantum cryptography.
+We investigate how local distinguishability can restrict global properties of states shared between two parties.
+We begin exploring how non-locality becomes limited by local state discrimination and observe a non-trivial trade-off between the Clauser-Horne-Shimony-Holt (CHSH) violation and success probability of local discrimination.
+We extend our findings to bounding the maximally entangled state fidelity and global observables such as the energy.
+Our results show that local state discrimination can become a powerful tool to limit global behaviours, e.g.~from entangled adversaries in quantum cryptography.